killianmuldoon/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

 #### Example Request:

-* The request is a simple request which contains the name and namespace of the ClusterClass it is called for.
+* The request is a simple call to the Runtime hook.

 ```yaml
 apiVersion: hooks.runtime.cluster.x-k8s.io/v1alpha1